-The Singapore Government is quick to ensure that, while some element of property cycle is inevitable, especially in line with the Asian Financial Crisis of 1997 and the Global Financial Crisis of 2007, the overall market doesn’t completely run away from local Singaporeans as a result of foreign investment.
+The Singapore Government is quick to ensure that, while some element of the property cycle is inevitable, especially in line with the Asian Financial Crisis of 1997 and the Global Financial Crisis of 2007, the overall market doesn’t completely run away from local Singaporeans as a result of foreign investment.

 It does this by putting legal and financial measures in place to ensure that locals have preferential means of holding a stake in their own country.

 However, don’t let this completely put you off.
-As a foreigner there are still many opportunities to buy a condo in Singapore, it is just about knowing and understanding the terrain.
+As a foreigner, there are still many opportunities to buy a condo in Singapore, it is just about knowing and understanding the terrain.

 Singapore Residential Property

 Public housing is provided by the Housing & Development Board (HDB) and comprises large blocks of flats on estates dotted around the island.
-These are recognizable by their bright colour schemes and numbers painted on each block, but the real difference is in the quality of property and facilities compared to the exclusive gyms and pools of private condos.
+These are recognizable by their bright color schemes and numbers painted on each block, but the real difference is in the quality of property and facilities compared to the exclusive gyms and pools of private condos.

 HDBs come in many sizes, from 1-bedroom flats through to executive condominiums.

 Private housing is split into landed property and condominiums.
 Landed property refers to houses, known as bungalows in Singapore, built on land privately owned by individuals.
 Also included in this bracket are cluster houses, a small group of houses on one land plot with shared facilities.
 These are also known as ‘strata landed homes’.

 Private condominiums are those built by property developers and then sold off as individual units to private owners and investors.